Private New Mexico camp preps to house migrant children

-GLORIETA, N.M.
+ALBUQUERQUE, N.M.
 (AP) — A private Christian camp in northern New Mexico is looking for volunteers and donations as it prepares for the potential arrival of immigrant children from the U.S.-Mexico border.

-A page on the Glorieta Camps website states that the organization was asked by the White House and U.S. Health and Human Services Department to house and feed potentially 2,400 unaccompanied children.
+A page on the Glorieta Camps website states that the organization was asked by the White House and U.S. Health and Human Services Department to house and feed potentially 2,400 unaccompanied children at its property near Santa Fe.

-Glorieta Camps executive assistant Josh Nelson told the Santa Fe New Mexican on Tuesday he was unsure when a contract with the federal government would be finalized.
+Glorieta Camps executive assistant Josh Nelson said Wednesday that the organization has been talking with federal officials for the last two days and he was unsure when a contract would be finalized.
+He said the camp is prepared to take children as soon as Thursday.

 President Joe Biden is under pressure to address immigration concerns as thousands of children and families have been arriving at the U.S.-Mexico border and packing holding facilities.